rat-pac/ratpac-two/doc/users_guide/command_interface.md

 * Primary particle sources (event generators).
 * Run-specific parameters like the number of events and random number seeds.

-Macro files are structured to follow your ratpac workflow.
+Macro files are structured to follow your ratpac-two workflow.
 This is typically a **pipeline** connecting event **producers** to a sequence of **processors**.
 Each producer creates or loads an event and then passes it through the processors.
-Each processor can modify the event, record information, or simply observe it, and the order you declare them determines how every event will be handled.
+Each processor can modify the event, record information, or simply observe it, and the order in which you declare them determines how every event will be handled.
-Ignoring the finer details of event pileup scenarios, operation of ratpac conceptually looks like this:
+Ignoring the finer details of event pileup scenarios, the conceptual operation of ratpac-two looks like this:

 ```
 Configuration of ratpac parameters (RATDB, etc.)